PrefectHQ/prefect/docs/orchestration/flow_config/executors.md

 The performance report will saved as a `.html` file where the flow run is executed based on the `performance_report_path`.
 To view the report, open the html file in a web browser.

-::: warning For local execution or flows executed using a Local Agent, the file will be accessible on your local machine.
+For local execution or flows executed using a Local Agent, the file will be accessible on your local machine.

 For other agent types, the report file location is not guaranteed to be easily accessible after execution.
 When using a Kubernetes Agent, for example, the report will be saved on the Kubernetes pod responsible for